 The FCC plays a role in addressing public safety concerns by regulating emergency communications services and mandating widespread availability of both media (broadcast/cable) and wireless emergency alerting services.
-In response to cyber attacks that have occurred or could occur in the future, however, the FCC or other regulators may attempt to increase regulation of the cybersecurity practices of providers.
+In addition, federal and state agencies have mandated and may impose additional regulations to ensure continuity of service during disasters.
+For example, the FCC adopted rules requiring wireless providers to support roaming on each other's networks during disasters, and the California Public Utilities Commission has imposed regulations relating to back-up power for communications facilities.
+In response to prior cyber attacks and increasing risks from cybersecurity threats, the FCC and other regulators are attempting to increase regulation of the cybersecurity practices of providers.
 The FCC is also addressing the use by American companies of equipment produced by certain companies deemed to cause potential national security risks.
 Verizon does not currently use equipment in its networks from vendors under such restrictions.
-In addition, due to recent natural disasters, federal and state agencies may attempt to impose regulations to ensure continuity of service during disasters.
-For example, the FCC adopted rules requiring wireless providers to support roaming on each other's networks during disasters, and the California Public Utilities Commission has imposed regulations relating to back-up power for communications facilities.